goharbor/website/docs/administration/configure-proxy-cache/_index.md

 * If the image has been updated in the target registry, the new image is pulled from the target registry, then served and cached in the proxy cache project.
 * If the target registry is not reachable, the proxy cache project serves the cached image.
 * If the image is no longer in the target registry, no image is served.

+As of Harbor v2.1.1, when checking an image on Docker Hub, none of the blobs for the image are updated.
+This means that when Harbor performs these checks on the image, it will not count towards Docker Hub's [rate limit policy](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/).

 ## Create Proxy Cache Project